Asylum facilities that violate laws

 Conditions in Greek EU hotspots and German arrival centres violate fundamental rights and EU directives

-It is now five years since Angela Merkel set the course in German migration policy with her statement "Wir schaffen das" ("We can do it").
+It is now five years since Angela Merkel set the course in German migration policy with her statement "Wir schaffen das" ("We can handle this").
 At that time, hundreds of thousands of refugees were seeking asylum in Germany and other European countries.
 Developments since then have become a focus of research.
 In the Max Planck Society, an interdisciplinary scientific initiative has been working on the challenges of migration, integration, and exclusion.
 As part of this initiative, two studies analysed the situation of people at the EU hotspots on the Greek islands and at the so-called AnkER facilities (arrival centres for asylum-seekers) in Germany.
 According to the findings of this research, both institutions are in breach of the fundamental rights of asylum-seekers.

 When growing numbers of people were fleeing to Europe via the Mediterranean in 2015, the European Commission responded by setting up so-called “hotspots” in Italy and Greece.
 Refugees at these camps were to register near the external European border.
 These EU hotspots have since become permanent facilities.
 Since the EU-Turkey declaration in March 2016, the camps on the Greek islands have mainly served as deportation centres.
 Living conditions there are in breach of current EU law: the shelters are overcrowded, sanitary facilities and medical care do not meet EU standards and the people there are not protected from violence.
 In November 2019, the head of the European Union Agency for Fundamental Rights, Michael O'Flaherty, described the EU hotspot system in Greece as “by far the most worrying fundamental rights problem in the entire European Union”.